HazyResearch/bazaar/distribute/README.md

 Before you begin, follow the instructions in [Setup](#setup) to install Distribute.

-1. Launch instances on ec-2 or azure.
+1. Launch instances on ec-2 or azure.  **Note: For ec-2, the General Purpose instance type is recommended (e.g. `m3.2xlarge`); instace types with lower memory/core may cause parser to abort.**

     ```bash
     fab launch:cloud=ec2,num=1